Jean Bishop Integrated Care Centre

 Sewell Construction was chosen to deliver the new £9.5 million health centre after a long partnership working with Citycare and the NHS to deliver 13 LIFT estates across the city.

-Sewell also engaged with Pickering & Ferens Homes who were constructing a new housing development on the same site.
-It was fundamental that both teams worked together before construction began to plan how each site team could work in partnership during the delivery phase.
+We also engaged with Pickering & Ferens Homes who were building a new houses on the same site.
+We worked together before construction began to plan how each team could work in partnership during the delivery phase.

-Community engagement was key throughout the development, with ‘meet the builder’ sessions, start on site letters from the project manager, fortnightly updates on the development and regular meetings with the local church.
+Community engagement was key, with ‘meet the builder’ sessions, start on site letters, fortnightly updates and regular meetings.

-As the centre is built within a residential area, work took place between 8am and 7pm to ensure disruption for local residents was kept to a minimum.
-Deliveries were also co-ordinated with restricted access and to avoid congestion in the local area.
+The centre is in a residential area, so we worked between 8am and 7pm to reduce disruption for residents.
+Deliveries were co-ordinated with restricted access to avoid congestion.

-Key milestones in the project included creating a new access road, erecting the steel frame, laying the brickwork which involved special guests from Estcourt Primary, internal fit out throughout the building and onto completion.
+Key milestones included creating a new road, erecting the steel frame, laying brickwork with guests from Estcourt Primary, internal fit out and onto completion.

 During delivery, Sewell Construction installed six bat boxes around the site to create a home for the local wildlife during delivery.